GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 1.4.9
+- Default the active window to every day, all day, so the shortcode always renders until store-specific hours are configured.
+- Add an "Every day" option in the admin so managers can intentionally remove the weekday restriction without hacks.
+- Bump the plugin metadata to version 1.4.9 for this availability update.

 ### 1.4.8
 - Fix the active window weekday comparison so the wheel appears even when WordPress outputs translated day names.
 - Bump the plugin metadata to version 1.4.8 for this localisation fix.